kWeissenow/EMBER3D/README.md

 *Technical University of Munich*

-This repository contains the code for the EMBER3D structure and mutation effect prediction system.
+This repository contains the code for the EMBER3D protein structure and mutation effect prediction system.
 EMBER3D is currently provided as a **prototype release** for preview purposes.
 The system is still under active development.

 ## Installation